chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 ---
-title: "How To Use incert to build Images with Built-in Custom Certificates"
+title: "How To Use incert to Create Images with Built-in Custom Certificates"
 linktitle: "Custom Certificates"
 aliases:
 - /chainguard/chainguard-images/working-with-images/incert-custom-certs/
 type: "article"
-description: "An overview of how to use incert, a Go program from Chainguard, to build container images with custom certificates built-in to them."
+description: "An overview of how to use incert — a Go program from Chainguard — to create container images with custom certificates built-in to them."
 date: 2023-07-03T11:07:52+02:00
 lastmod: 2023-07-03T11:07:52+02:00
 draft: false